Creative Briefs: Guide + Templates & Examples

 Once you have completed the brief, you should ask for feedback from project stakeholders, such as your client or company executives, as well as your project team members

-After you have received feedback, consider the suggestions and make changes if necessary.
+After you’ve received the feedback, consider the suggestions and make changes if necessary.

 You can go back and forth between these 2 steps until both you and the stakeholders are satisfied with the brief.